 A common concern among pet owners is that their dogs or cats will pick up fleas.
-It's not just pets that are at risk; humans can get fleas, too.
+However, it’s not just pets that are at risk; humans can actually get fleas too.
 Fleas will jump onto any animal or person that it can reach to feed on the blood it needs to survive.
 Instead of being hidden by fur, fleas and flea bites might be hidden by clothing.
-Fleas can carry diseases, so it's important to protect yourself from these pests.
+Fleas can carry diseases, so it’s important to protect yourself from these pests.

 Fleas reproduce incredibly quickly.
 An adult flea can lay as many as 50 eggs a day.
 These eggs grow to adulthood in only three weeks.
 Once they’re in, it’s only a matter of time before the fleas multiply and spread to you.

-Several different types of fleas bite humans and they all produce similar symptoms: itchiness, redness and bumps are common.
-However, fleas can also carry dangerous diseases, such as tularemia, whose symptoms include fever, diarrhea, ulcers and weakness.
+Several different types of fleas bite humans and they all produce similar symptoms: itchiness, redness and bumps.
+However, fleas can also carry dangerous diseases, such as tularemia, whose symptoms include fever, diarrhea, ulcers, and fatigue.

 You might be lucky enough to spot them before they bite you.
 They’ll look like tiny dark spots on a light carpet or specks on your shirt.
 If you think your pet has them, look for small dark spots that move or tiny white specks (flea eggs) in their fur.
 A lot of scratching or licking could also signal flea bites on your dog or cat.

 If you’ve experienced flea bites, it’s extremely likely that they’ve already begun to spread across clothing and furniture.
 Controlling a flea infestation is difficult without professional help.
 If the infestation is small, a variety of home products could help solve the problem.